 Of course Arizona law protects the rights of children and minors who are injured in a car accident.
 Specifically, under ARS § 12-502, the two-year statute of limitations is “tolled” until the minor reaches the age of 18.
 In other words, a minor has two years after his 18th birthday to file a personal injury claim.
 So, if a child suffers injuries in a car accident at age 10, the statute of limitations on his or her potential personal injury claim would not expire until he or she turns 20-years-old.

 A claim against the government or a municipality will also affect the statute of limitations in your personal injury case.
 ARS § 12-821 requires that personal injury actions against public entities to be filed within one year after the accident.
 Additionally, this statute also requires that the plaintiff file a “Notice of Claim” on the public entity within 180 days after the date of loss.
-Let’s say you suffered personal injuries due to a car accident caused by the negligent driver of a City of Phoenix bus on January 1, 2018.
+Let’s say you suffered personal injuries due to a car crash caused by the negligent driver of a City of Phoenix bus on January 1, 2020.
 Because your injury claim is against the City of Phoenix, you would have 180 days to notify the City of the facts that gave rise to your claim and the specific dollar amount needed to settle the claim.
-If the City refuses to settle, you have until January 1, 2019 to file a lawsuit under the applicable statute of limitations.
+If the City refuses to settle, you have until January 1, 2021 to file a lawsuit under the applicable statute of limitations.

 Stay on top of Your Claim with Arizona’s Injury Lawyers